BarclayII/AIMv6/lab1-booting/tutorial.markdown

-# Exercise 2 HOWTO - A Step-By-Step Walkthrough from Scratch
+# Lab 1 HOWTO - A Step-By-Step Walkthrough from Scratch

 ## Overview

-First, let's review the tasks of exercise 2:
+There are three tasks in Lab 1:

 1. **Design and implement a firmware on MSIM to load and execute the code from MBR**.